 A Florida judge was disqualified from a wrongful death tobacco case after comparing the defendant’s former CEO to Nazi war criminal Josef Mengele.

-Ah, I want to argue with this but I think I may have changed my mind in the middle of this post.
-You can read the full opinion and the text of the judge comments that started the hubbub in Phillip Morris v.
-Brown here.
+Ah, I want to argue with this, but I think I may have changed my mind in the middle of this post.
+The tobacco companies are indeed the worst.
+But it grounds for disqualification sometimes when judges speak the truth.